raboof/microchat/README.md

 So in our casse authentication-component provides a UI for subscribing and logging in and out.
 Successfull login and logout are broadcasted as "UserLoggedIn"  and "UserLoggedOut"-evens.
 After successfull login, the customer will be directed to the chat application.
-The chat application will build a list of active users with their messages in memory.
-Nothing is persisted.

 ### Chat component
-The chat-component provides a UI and restfull-service to be able to do chat.
+The chat-component provides a chat UI (including a restfull-service to be able to do chat).
 In addition this, it listen for user-events (=UserLoggedIn and UserLoggedOut events).
+Based on these events the application will build a list of active chatting users in memory.
+Chat messages are added to ech user
+After a restart teh application will completely rebuild the model based on historic user-events.

 ### Infrastructure
 We use a Kafka-queue to distribute events from producer to consumers.